How to Disable Full Row Select Functionality in Windows Vista and Later Explorer?

 6. Log off and now the "Full Row Select" functionality will be disabled in all existing as well as new folders.

-NOTE: If you want ready-made scripts to do the task automatically, download following ZIP file, extract it and run extracted REG (for Windows 7) or VBS (for Windows Vista) files.
+NOTE: If you want ready-made scripts to do the task automatically, download following ZIP file, extract it and run extracted REG (for Windows 7 and later) or VBS (for Windows Vista) files.
 Thanks to "Keith Miller", my fellow MVP for creating VBS batch files for Windows Vista.

 Other similar articles that may interest you